HubSpot is an inbound marketing and sales software that helps companies attract visitors, convert leads, and close customers.

 HubSpot’s Tickets API endpoint returns a list of changes to the ticket objects.
 HubSpot limits the returned changes to the last 24 hours.
 To ensure data integrity, Fivetran triggers a re-sync of the

-TICKET table if the incremental endpoint isn’t called in the last 24 hours.
+TICKET table if the cursor is older than 24 hours.